|

 The package is easy to administer and score, and

 can be used by lay interviewers.
-It is intended for
+It is intended

-use both in research and service evaluation,
+for use both in research and service

-taking about 10 minutes to administer by a trained
+evaluation, taking about 10 minutes to

-lay interviewer or clinician.
-There are three
+administer by a trained lay interviewer or clinician.

-scales derived from an interview with the subject (cognitive
+interview with the subject (cognitive impairment,

-impairment, depression, stroke) and three derived
+depression, stroke) and three derived

-from an interview with an informant (cognitive decline,
+from an interview with an informant (cognitive

-behavioural change, stroke).
+decline, behavioural change, stroke).

 Brief Psychiatric